Blurb: Love will grow through the cracks you leave open.

-Here, Roe was telling us from the onset how he finally found his “home” but not before informing us on how his family discovered his homosexuality.
-It was pretty painful, like I can’t even fathom what it could do to someone like him or to anyone especially after your family threatened to kick you out if you remain being “true” to yourself.
+Here, Roe told us from the onset how he finally found his “home,” but not before informing us how his family discovered his homosexuality.
+It was pretty painful like I couldn’t even fathom what it could do to someone like him or anyone, especially after your family threatened to kick you out if you remained to be “true” to yourself.
 That’s just so wrong in so many ways.
 You can’t choose what you are.
-Maybe you can choose how you live but you are what you are.
-Trying to be someone just doesn’t do it at the end of the day.
-Going back to Roe, as he narrates how he got to Nowhere Ranch – we found out that he’s been working from farm land to farm land and does not like staying at one place.
-Less emotional (ehem, people attachment) less pain for him.
-Then he met Travis Loving, the owner of Nowhere Ranch who’s got a secret of his own which actually excites Roe and soon, the two have forged a relationship that somehow worked both for them.
+Maybe you can decide how you live, but you are what you are—trying to be someone doesn’t do it at the end of the day.
+Going back to Roe, as he narrates how he got to Nowhere Ranch – we found out that he’s been working from farmland to farmland and does not like staying at one place.
+Less attachment, less pain for him.
+Then he met Travis Loving, the owner of Nowhere Ranch, who’s got a secret of his own which excites Roe, and soon, the two have forged a relationship that somehow worked both for them.

-I almost planned on not finishing this book because I’m not really big on M/M stories that involve BDSM but in actuality, the whole BDSM fiasco plays so little importance to the book’s merits.
-What I really loved about Nowhere Ranch is how sincere the whole point of view of the main character was written.
-The telling of Roe Davis’s story was shameless, honest and poignant that it echoed so much truth, so much passion and a lot of mixed emotions.
-Turns out, this is one book I will regret not reading after all.
+I almost planned on not finishing this book because I’m not big on M/M stories involving BDSM, but in actuality, the whole BDSM fiasco plays little importance to the book’s merits.
+Without reservation, Roe Davis’s story was honest and poignant that it echoed so much truth, so much passion, and a lot of mixed emotions.
+It’s simply unforgettable.

 Rating: 4.5 out of 5 stars